Lepton: Lepton flavor quantum numbers

 However, neutrino oscillations are known to violate the conservation of the individual leptonic numbers.
 Such a violation is considered to be smoking gun evidence for physics beyond the Standard Model.
-A much stronger conservation law is the conservation of the total number of leptons (L with no subscript), conserved even in the case of neutrino oscillations, but even it is still violated by a tiny amount by the chiral anomaly.
+A much stronger conservation law is the conservation of the total number of leptons (L with no subscript), conserved even in the case of neutrino oscillations, but even it is still violated a tiny amount by the chiral anomaly.

 Universality

 The coupling of leptons to all types of gauge boson are flavour-independent: The interaction between leptons and a gauge boson measures the same for each lepton.
 This property is called lepton universality and has been tested in measurements of the muon and tau lifetimes and of boson partial decay widths, particularly at the Stanford Linear Collider (SLC) and Large Electron–Positron Collider (LEP) experiments.